Wire transfers 101: What they are, how to initiate them, and best alternatives

 - Wise: Previously called Transferwise, Wise is similar to Payoneer but doesn't offer as many virtual bank account options.
 Wise does charge the lowest fees though.

 Business and corporate payments

-If you have a long list of suppliers, all with different payment preferences, Ramp Bill Pay is your best choice.
+If you have a long list of suppliers, all with different payment preferences, Ramp's accounts payable software is your best choice.
 You can streamline AP processes by quickly paying bills, digitizing expense policies, avoiding duplicate spending, and automating accounting journal entries.

 Wire transfers are a safe and easy choice to pay your suppliers or employees.
 You can also accept payments through wires and apply cash quickly.
 Even if wire transfers are unsuitable for your business, you can use one of the several alternatives listed in this article.